Skip to main content

 This systems-based view is what truly separates the two philosophies.
 A standard program is like a mechanic who only works on one part of an engine at a time.
 A biologically appropriate program is like an engineer who understands the entire engine as an integrated system, knowing that a timing issue might manifest as an exhaust problem.

 This integrated perspective is essential because our bodies are masterpieces of interconnectedness.
 Your sleep quality is tied to your progesterone levels.
 Your motivation and drive are linked to your testosterone.
-Your is deeply influenced by your insulin sensitivity, which itself is affected by cortisol, thyroid, and sex hormones.
+Your metabolic health is deeply influenced by your insulin sensitivity, which itself is affected by cortisol, thyroid, and sex hormones.

 By mapping these connections through targeted lab work and a detailed analysis of your symptoms, a biologically appropriate program moves beyond generic advice.
 It aims to restore the coherence of your internal communication network, supporting the body’s innate intelligence rather than simply suppressing symptoms.